-Ms. Pang Xia Mr. Deng Chunhua Ms. Chen Nan
+Ms. Pang Xia

+Mr. Deng Chunhua

+Ms. Chen Nan

-The Company has received annual confirmations of independence from each of the existing independent non-executive Directors in accordance with factors as set out in Rule 3.13 of the Listing Rules.
+The Company has not received any notification from its independent non-executive Directors of any event which affects their independence in accordance with factors as set out in Rule 3.13 of the Listing Rules.
 The Company considers that all the independent non-executive Directors are independent in accordance with the Listing Rules.